Kerem Shalom border crossing: Operation

 Until 2007, European monitors from the European Union Border Assistance Mission Rafah (EUBAM Rafah) used the Kerem Shalom crossing to get to the Rafah Border Crossing.
 The EUBAM heads a Liaison Office at Kerem Shalom which receives real-time video and data feeds of the activities at the Rafah crossing.
 The Liaison Office meets regularly to review implementation of the Agreed Principles for Rafah Crossing, to resolve any dispute pertaining to the agreement, and to perform other tasks specified therein.
-The Liaison Office is manned by liaison officers from EUBAM, the Palestinian Authority, and the Government of Israel.
+The Liaison Office is staffed by liaison officers from EUBAM, the Palestinian Authority, and the Government of Israel.

-Since 2010, NIS 75 million have been invested in upgrading and expanding the crossing, which is capable of handling 450 trucks a day.
+In the early 2010s, NIS 75 million was invested in upgrading and expanding the crossing, which is capable of handling 450 trucks a day.

 The Palestinian side of the crossing is operated by two families who were granted a franchise by the Palestinian Authority and authorized by Hamas.
 The Ministry of Commerce and Industry in Ramallah coordinates activity with Israel.
 The two sides are 400 meters apart, separated by a drop-off zone for unloading goods.

+The Gaza Strip smuggling tunnels have been used to evade import taxes imposed by Hamas (which seized control of Gaza in 2007), as well as to smuggle in goods that Israel has banned from entering Gaza.
+After deposing Egyptian President Mohammed Morsi in 2013, the Egyptian military shut down many tunnels in 2014 and 2015.
+Israel bans the import into Gaza of weapons and dual-use goods (products that have civilian applications but may be diverted for military use), although many of these banned items are smuggled through tunnels.

+The Israeli side of the crossing was at one point managed by the Israel Airports Authority, but is now managed by the Crossings Administration within the Ministry of Defense.